-Phone: (376) 766-1140 or E-mail: email@example.com
+Phone: (376) 766-1140

-Support the Children’s Art Project
+Help support the Children’s Art Program:

-Please consider a generous donation
+Please consider a donation:

-The Business of Art
+Teaching the Children the Business of Art

 Children’s Art Patio Mural

-Summer Art Camp
+Summer Art Camps

-In 2013 the Children’s Art Program held its first Summer Art Camp at LCS.
-Over 70 children attended workshops in different art mediums such as paper mache, jewelry, print making, oil painting, watercolors, and T-shirt making.
-This pilot project was so successful it was repeated in 2014 attracting over 100 children each day for its five-day run!
-The Summer Art Camp is now firmly established on the annual LCS event calendar.
+In 2013, the Children’s Art Program held its first Summer Art Camp at LCS.
+Over 70 children attended workshops in different art mediums such as: papier mâché, jewelry, print making, oil painting, watercolors, and 'T'-shirt making.
+This pilot project was so successful, it has been repeated every year since (except for a two year hiatus during the COVID pandemic).

 It now attracts over 100 children each day for its five-day run!
 After each day's sessions, the kids are fed a healthy snack.
 The Saturday after Art camp week, we hold a sale for those children who choose to sell their creations.
 Art Camp is held during the summer school vacations in late July or early August of each year.